Dow Jones futures: the market rises at the point of success or break; Elon Musk moves to end Twitter deal

 SPDR S&P Metals & Mining ETF (XME) fell 1.5%, continuing its weekly losing streak.
 Global Infrastructure Development Fund X US (cradle) rose 0.7%.
 US Global Gates Foundation (ETF)Planes) Keep high and close flat.
 SPDR S&P Homebuilders ETF (XHB) rose 3.2%.
 SPDR Specific Energy Fund (SPDR ETF)XLE) is down 2.25% and the Financial Select SPDR ETF)XLF) rose 0.6%.
 SPDR Healthcare Sector Selection Fund (XLV) rose 0.8%, with the United Nations owning a major stock.

 Shares reflect more speculative stories, the ARK Innovation ETF (see youIt jumped 13.7% last week, jumping again above the 50-day line.
 ARK Genomics ETF (ARKG) is up 14.4%, jumping from the 50-day streak.
-Tesla shares are principal ownership via Ark Invest’s ETFs.
+Tesla stock is a major ownership across Ark Invest’s ETFs.

 Top 5 Chinese stocks to watch right now